-Voltage regulation means to prevent the voltage from dropping down or rising above a specific value.
-A 12 volt regulator circuit will provide exactly 12V under load as well as without load.
-On the other hand, an un-regulated 12V power supply output voltage with drop under while the load will increase and will rise when not under load.
-For example, an un-regulated 12V power supply can output 14V when not under load and can drop the voltage to 11V when under 1A load and 10V when under 2A load.
-This rise and drop of voltage in un-regulated power supplies can sometimes burn sensitive electronics equipment.
+Voltage regulation means to prevent the voltage from dropping below or rising above a specific value.
+A 12-volt regulator circuit will provide exactly 12V under load or without load.
+On the other hand, an un-regulated 12V power supply output voltage will drop under load and rise when there is no load present.

 Here goes the parts list.

 Any electronic device which requires 12V 1A power can be powered by this circuit so feel free to use it.
-You can post your questions and comments in the comments section bellow.
+You can post your questions and comments in the comments section below.